rakudo/rakudo.org/post/announce-rakudo-star-release-2020.01.md

 %% date: 2020-02-24

-On behalf of the Rakudo and Raku development teams, I'm pleased to announce the March 2019 release of "Rakudo Star", a useful and usable production distribution of Rakudo.
+On behalf of the Rakudo and Raku development teams, I'm pleased to announce the January 2020 release of "Rakudo Star", a useful and usable production distribution of Rakudo.
 The tarball for this release is available from
 <https://rakudo.org/downloads/star/>.